rectorphp/argtyper/README.md

-# Arg Typer – Fill Parameter Types Based on Passed Values
+# Arg Typer: Fill Parameter Types based on Passed Values

 There are often more known types in your project than meets the eye.
 This tool detects the **real** types passed into method and function calls using PHPStan.